levilindsey/space-debris/src/grafx/README.md

 - Numerous other packages that are available via [Bower][bower] (these are listed within the [`bower.json`](./bower.json) file)

-Many online resources influenced the design of this application.
+Many online resources influenced the design of this library.
 Some of these include:

 - [MDN tutorial][mdn-tutorial]
 - [webglfundamentals.org][webglfundamentals]